 Hunting, illegal trade and poaching

 Hunting of tigers is a huge issue faced by the tiger population from ancient times.
 Hunting stands as a symbol of status.
-The people used the bones, teeth of the tiger for commercial purpose which can also be named as illegal trade.
+The people used the bones, teeth of the tiger for commercial purposes which can also be named as illegal trade.

 The body parts are used for medicinal purposes also.
 This has caused the utmost decline in tiger populations since 1930.
 Poaching is the next threat to the leftover tiger population.

-The anthropogenic destructive activities have caused the devastation of habitat and prey species are the main long-term threats to the continuation of the declining tiger population in the country.
+The anthropogenic destructive activities that have caused the devastation of habitat and prey species are the main long-term threats to the continuation of the declining tiger population in the country.

-Rise in population of Tiger
+Rise in Population of Tiger

 Recent years have seen a rise in the population of wild lions and tigers in India.
 The government has initiated many programs related to the conservation of the Tiger population in the country.